 MSc in Medical Physics with Radiobiology

-The MSc in Medical Physics with Radiobiology is a one-year, full-time, course, designed for individuals interested in career in medical physics, from either a clinical or academic research perspective, or in professions that require a knowledge of medical physics, such as radiation protection.
+The MSc in Medical Physics with Radiobiology is a one-year, full-time, course, designed for individuals interested in a career in medical physics, from either a clinical or academic research perspective, or in professions that require a knowledge of medical physics, such as radiation protection.

 The Institute of Physics and Engineering in Medicine (IPEM) accredit Master's programs in medical physics by means of specific accreditation standard.
 As this is a brand new course for the 2023/24 academic year it has been awarded provisional accreditation status at this stage.
 The course will be subject to further inspection for full accreditation once the first cohort of students have completed.
 Provided full accreditation is granted, students studying this course in the 2023/24 academic year will be eligible to receive the IPEM accredited degree qualification.